 Placement Capacity

-Placement capacity in resource family home is limited to six (6) children living in the household (age birth to eighteen (18) years), with certain exceptions.
-This capacity limit includes birth, guardianship, adopted, foster (including nonminor dependents) and all other related and non-related children living in the caregiver’s home.
-However, capacity can exceed six (6) children to allow a minor or nonminor dependent parent to remain with their child, or to allow a child or nonminor dependent who has an established relationship with a resource family to remain with that resource family.
+Placement capacity in a Resource Family Home (RFH) is limited to six (6) children living in the household (age birth to eighteen [18] years), with certain exceptions.
+This capacity limit includes all other related and non-related children living in the home; whether by birth, guardianship, adoption, or foster (including nonminor dependents [NMDs]).
+However, capacity can exceed six (6) children, with necessary approval, to allow a sibling group to remain together, to allow a minor or NMD parent to remain with their child, or to allow a child or NMD who has an established relationship with a resource family to remain with that resource family.

 Resource Family Approval (RFA) Emergency Capacity Increases

-The placing Children’s Social Worker (CSW) may seek an emergency capacity increase in order to keep siblings together, to place a minor or nonminor dependent parent with their child or to place children with relatives or non-related extended family members (NREFMs).
-In order to comply with the law and the best interests of the child(ren), DCFS social workers may seek emergency approval to increase capacity of existing approved Resource Family Home (RFH).
+The placing CSW may seek an emergency capacity increase in order to keep siblings together; to place a minor or NMD parent with their child; or to place children with relatives or non-related extended family members (NREFMs).
+In order to comply with the law and the best interests of the child(ren), the Department of Children and Family Services' (DCFS) social workers may seek emergency approval to increase capacity of an existing approved RFH.

-When a Resource Family is approved, a RFA Certificate (RFA 05A) is issued which indicates the total capacity of how many children can be placed in the home.
-Children are allowed to be placed in the home on an emergency basis even if it exceeds the family’s capacity, as long as there is a “compelling reason”, such as keeping siblings together, placing a minor or nonminor dependent parent with their child, or placing in a relative’s home, with ARA approval.
+When a RFH is approved, a RFA Certificate (RFA 05A) is issued, which indicates the total capacity of how many children can be placed in the home.
+Children are allowed to be placed in the home on an emergency basis even if it exceeds the family’s capacity, as long as there is a “compelling reason”, such as keeping siblings together; placing a minor or NMD parent with their child; or placing a child(ren) in a relative’s or NREFM's home, so long as there is ARA approval.
+Additionally, DCFS requires ARA approval if placement of these children will result in more than 2 children receiving specialized rate (SCI rates Tier 2 or 3; or Dual Agency Early Intervention and/or Lanterman rates) and/or placement.

 Children Under 3 Years Old

-No more than two children with or without special health care needs shall reside in a specialized resource care home with the following exceptions:
+No more than two children with or without special health care needs shall reside in a specialized resource care home with the following exceptions with the necessary ARA approval:

 1. A specialized resource care home may have a third child with or without special health care needs placed in that home provided that the capacity is not exceeded and provided that all of the following conditions have been met: